ARTICLE

 Types of Barometers

 A mercury barometer has a glass tube that is closed at the top and open at the bottom.
 At the bottom of the tube is a pool of mercury.
 The mercury sits in a circular, shallow dish surrounding the tube.
 The mercury in the tube will adjust itself to match the atmospheric pressure above the dish.
 As the pressure increases, it forces the mercury up the tube.
-The tube is marked with a series of measurements that track the number of atmospheres or bars.
-Observers can tell what the air pressure is by looking at where the mercury stops in the barometer.
+The tube is marked with a series of measurements that track the number of atmospheres or bars. can tell what the air pressure is by looking at where the mercury stops in the barometer.

-The aneroid barometer has a circular display that indicates the present number of atmospheres, much like a clock.
+The aneroid barometer has a circular that the present number of atmospheres, much like a clock.
 One hand moves clockwise or counterclockwise to point to the current number of atmospheres.
-The terms stormy, rain, change, fair, and dry are often written above the numbers on the dial face to make it easier for people to interpret the weather.
-Aneroid barometers slowly replaced mercury barometers because they were easier to use, cheaper to buy, and easier to transport since they had no liquid that could spill.
+The terms stormy, rain, change, fair, and dry are often written above the numbers on the dial face to make it easier for people to the weather.
+Aneroid barometers slowly replaced mercury barometers because they were easier to use, cheaper to buy, and easier to since they had no liquid that could spill.

-Digital Barometers
+Barometers

 Fast Fact